gardener/gardener/docs/proposals/README.md

 Other community members are of course also welcome to help the GEP author, review his work and raise general concerns with the enhancement.
-Nevertheless, the main reviewers are supposed to focus on more in-depth reviews and accompaning the whole GEP process end-to-end, which helps with getting more high-quality reviews and faster feedback cycles instead of having more people looking at the process with lower priority and less focus.
+Nevertheless, the main reviewers are supposed to focus on more in-depth reviews and accompanying the whole GEP process end-to-end, which helps with getting more high-quality reviews and faster feedback cycles instead of having more people looking at the process with lower priority and less focus.